 Your logo design has caused specific problems in the past

-We accept that there will be cases where the logo does need to be updated for technical reasons and we would take this into consideration when completing the brand refresh.
-Examples of this includes a logo that was originally designed as a jpeg so a vector version for professional print is not available, a logo that can not sit over an image, a logo that will not work in small or portrait/landscape orientations.
-In these cases a “tidied-up” version of the logo would be created by us along with additional official versions for different applications to ensure consistency and a professional look overall.
+We accept that there will be cases where the logo does need to be updated for technical reasons.
+We would take this into consideration when completing the brand refresh.
+Examples of this includes a logo that was originally designed as a jpeg so a vector version for professional print is not available.
+A logo that can not sit over an image, a logo that will not work in small or portrait/landscape orientations.
+In these cases a “tidied-up” version of the logo would be created.
+Along with this, additional official versions for different applications to ensure consistency and a professional look overall are also created.

 Your old logo with your problems fixed

 If you feel more open to maintaining your old logo yet arming yourself with a whole new visual toolkit we can help.
-If you’re still not convinced we have several examples that show just how successful this approach has been for several of our clients.
+If you’re still not convinced we have examples that show how successful this approach has been for our clients.

 If you would like us to send you more information on any of the above examples please let us know. hello@anneandco.ie